yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-General-Info.rst

    .. note::

       It is also possible to pick up a custom DM binary by adding TI_DM argument pointing to the file.
 If not provided, it defaults to picking up the DM binary from BINMAN_INDIRS.
-This is only applicable to devices that utilize split firmware.
+This is only applicable to devices that use split firmware.

 .. ifconfig:: CONFIG_part_variant in ('AM65X', 'J721E', 'J7200', 'AM64X', 'AM62X', 'AM62AX', 'AM62DX', 'AM62LX', 'AM62PX', 'J721S2', 'J784S4','J742S2', 'J722S')